Nick Principe: Career

 After some small roles on television series and movies, including his first role in Dead and Deader, Sands of Oblivion, Principe was cast in the role of ChromeSkull in Laid to Rest, a role he reprised in the film's 2011 sequel.
 Robert Green Hall, the writer-director of both films, met Principe on the set of Robert Englund's Killer Pads.
 After years of friendship, the pair met again at a screening of Wrong Turn 2, where Hall offered Principe the role.
 He based his performances on Roy Batty from Blade Runner (a performance Principe claims to base all of his characters on), Patrick Bateman from American Psycho, and Michael Myers from Halloween.
 Principe expressed interest in reprising his role in a third film, which he confirmed will be made when Hall's schedule opens up.

 Also in 2011, Principe portrayed BLT in Brandon and Jason Trost's The FP.
 The film co-stars Jason Trost, Lee Valmassy, Caitlyn Folley, Art Hsu, Dov Tiefenbach, and James DeBello.
 It premiered at South by Southwest on March 13, 2011.
 He later played Damien in Madison County, Sledgesaw in Vs, also directed by Jason Trost and co-starring Valmassy, and Lori in The Summer of Massacre.

 In 2013, he starred in Nobody Can Cool, Army of the Damned, and Self Storage.

 In 2014, Principe starred in Seed 2: The New Breed and Ryan Nicholson's Collar.
 He is set to appear in American Muscle and Disciples, along with making his directorial debut, Stockholm later in the year.

+Principe co-wrote the script for the 2023 film Johnny & Clyde.